jetsetwilly1/Drm.Documentation/drm.Documentation/articles/manage-custom-entities.md

 In this example we can see straight away that we have a dependency on cfg_group being available first before adding items to it.

+> [!NOTE]
+>  The entityname must be set to the collection name or plural for the table.

 To patch the cfg_group the template will look like this

 ```json